International-Data-Spaces-Association/IDSA-Rulebook/122_Vocabularies.md

     additional contracts.
 It could be an access policy that specifies access for direct suppliers of this participant.

-- Data contract

-- Semantic model which needs to be understood for a specific contract (e.g., special usage policy for a single contract)
+ - Within the Data contract as a machine-readable specification that describes the contractual terms, associated policy constraints, and the semantic models required to interpret the asset.
+The data model, vocabulary, or usage rules that must be understood to correctly interpret and enforce contract-specific policies (for example, an industry-specific usage restriction expressed as a domain ontology).

 The vocabularies for each level can be easily referenced by the metadata publishing mechanism at the respective level.
 A data space can reference